alchemical-lich/alchemical-lich.github.io/_pages/on-the-horizon.md

 [Tolkien roleplaying](https://freeleaguepublishing.com/games/the-one-ring/) done properly.
 Set in the long years between *The Hobbit* and the War of the Ring, the focus is on fellowship, travel, and long shadows — not XP grinding.
 We'd play in Eriador, walking the old roads west of the Misty Mountains.

 ## A Return to DCC
 Time to chop heads and sling spells!
 Let’s return to Dungeon Crawl Classics and let chaos reign.
+A big dungeon?
+A campaign of thievery, swords, and sorcery in Lankhmar?

 ## Twilight: 2000
 World War III has flattened Europe.
 Your unit is cut off, supply is gone, and the chain of command is a rumor.
 [Free League's 4th edition](https://freeleaguepublishing.com/games/twilight-2000/) is a hex-crawl survival game of scrounging, jury-rigging repairs, and short brutal firefights, set in the ruins of Poland or Sweden.
 Gritty, mechanical, deeply atmospheric — the military-survival equivalent of a cold, wet, hungry West Marches campaign.